jmoz/blog.jmoz.co.uk/source/_posts/2013-07-31-increase-your-twitter-followers.markdown

 - Search for tweets by related users or content, e.g. tweets containing 'James Morris' or tweets with the hashtag '#php'.
 - Favourite the tweets.
 - User gets a notification that their tweet has been favourited.
 Our timeline stays the same (unlike retweets, favourites don't get pushed to our timeline).
-- User checks out profile of the favouriter and if they see something they like, hopefully we get a new organic follower!
+- User checks out profile of the favouriter and if they see something they like, hopefully we get a new follower!
 - Rinse and repeat for more followers.

 ## The results